rooseveltframework/roosevelt/README.md

 ### CSRF protection

-CSRF protection is enabled by default in Roosevelt, and should be included on routes that lead to `POST` requests.
+CSRF protection is enabled by default in Roosevelt, and should be included on all routes that lead to `POST` requests (including `GET`s).
 See more on [CSRF attacks here](https://owasp.org/www-community/attacks/csrf).
 There is more valuable information found in this [CSRF cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) that provides best practices for avoiding CSRF attacks.

 This requires minimal setup, and follows an easy-to-use pattern.
 Begin by attaching a CSRF token to your model: